ipni/roadmap/README.md

 ## Backlog

 Future work items proposed by the team but awaiting funding and/or staffing.
-Feel free to open issues about these.
+Feel free to open issues about these proposals and their relative priority, especially if you(r organization) would contribute directly or monetarily.
+Pull requests to add to this list without discussion on community calls and/or detailed user stories in issues will not be considered!

 - 7.)
 (P3) Checkpoint
   - Supports: reliable